-For LND, make sure you save your Cypher Seed Phrase and re-download your channel.backup file at least weekly or when your channels change extensively (many opens or closes in quick succession).
-If you lost access to your node, you could restore your funds using a fresh LND install on any platform and then choosing to restore from seed.
-This will close all your old channels, but you will get all your funds back on chain.
-You can then send those funds to any on chain wallet.
+For LND, save your Cypher Seed Phrase and re-download your channel.backup file at least weekly or when your channels change extensively (many opens or closes quickly).
+If you lost access to your node, you could restore your funds using a fresh LND install on any platform and then choose to restore from seed.
+This will close all your old channels, but you will get all your funds back on-chain.
+You can then send those funds to any on-chain wallet.
 For a more detailed walkthrough, continue reading.

-For recovery on LND, you will need your LND Cypher Phrase, which is just a series of words that are given to you when you initially create your node.
+For recovery on LND, you will need your LND Cypher Phrase, a series of words given to you when you initially create your node.
 If you are using Voltage, you can access these words from your primary node dashboard.
 The other piece of information is known as your channel.backup file.
 This file holds the most recent pre-signed transaction to force close each channel.
 This file is updated every time something changes with any open channel that your node has active.

 The channel.backup can be obtained many ways.
 Here are a few: